MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 Proper documentation and a strict "contract-first" approach with tools like OpenAPI are essential to keep these two worlds from drifting into total incompatibility.
-As the product scales, the lack of a clear separation often results in a "least common
+As the product scales, the lack of a clear separation often results in a "least common denominator" API that serves both platforms poorly rather than one platform perfectly.